desenfirman/machine-learning-zoomcamp/.__MIDTERM__/README.md

 ```

 ## Cloud Deployment
 The **Google Cloud Run** is used as place to serve the model.
-To make the requirement and procedure to deploy in Google Cloud Run to be more standardize, a Google Cloud SDK CLI docker version combined with docker socket binding strategy(more information: https://betterprogramming.pub/about-var-run-docker-sock-3bfd276e12fd) will be used as a tool from pushing the image to the Google Container Registry to deploying the pushed image as a service into the Google Cloud Run
+To make the requirement and procedure to deploy in Google Cloud Run to be more standardize, a Google Cloud SDK CLI docker version combined with docker socket binding strategy (more information: https://betterprogramming.pub/about-var-run-docker-sock-3bfd276e12fd) will be used from pushing the image to the Google Container Registry to deploying the pushed image as a service into the Google Cloud Run

 Here is step by step: